 This is very exciting!
 I’ve been wanting to re-connect with my artist self for a while, and now is the time!
 That side of me that has been contained to journals and sketchbooks since 2011.
 Now, I’m on a mission to figure out how to get that contents into a medium that is understandable, easily shared, and that fits in well-enough with my public persona.

 That said, Creative Quest, could not have come at a better time.
-It’s a holistic guidebook to being creative by Questlove, the drummer from The Roots and my new spirit guide (sorry, Kyle).
-Questlove is not only a fucking bad ass in every sense of the word, he’s an amazing writer!
-It’s written in a prescriptive way like a lot of books in this category are – it’s more like him sharing what he’s figured out…which is a lot.
+It’s a holistic guidebook to being creative by Questlove, the drummer from The Roots.
+I really love the way he writes; it’s extremely personable and relatable.
+Unlike other books in this self-improvement category, it’s not written in a prescriptive way, more like Questlove sharing what he’s figured out…which is a lot.
 I just love it.

 So, this post started off as a standard “Read this book, it’s awesome” post, and quickly turned into not one, but two different posts…perhaps a testimony to the awesomeness of the book!
 Those have been moved to Purgatory (a.k.a. notlaura.com’s Drafts), so in the mean time, here are some tangible excerpts I’ve curated from Creative Quest – these are mostly for my own reference, but maybe yours, too:

 Carve out the negative space around your idea.
 If you know you are about to paint a portrait, make a list of all the things you don’t want it to be.

 If you have pulled all your influences inside, and you output them appropriately at the right moments or in interesting new permutations, maybe you are engaging in a highly creative act.